michael-bentley/stochastic-simulation-of-group-structured-biological-populations/docs/README.md

 # stochastic-simulation-of-biological-populations

-A model from from [Allen & Dytham (2009)](#references) written in Python.
-The model is used to demonstrate the use of an individual-based, stochastic simulation of biological populations in continuous time.
+The model from from [Allen & Dytham (2009)](#references) is extended to group-structured populations.
+Written in Python.
+The model is used to demonstrate the use of an individual-based, stochastic simulation of biological populations in continuous time, with the addition of group structure.

 ## Introduction